Search everywhere: What place marketers can do in the age of AI

 Woman with smile holding a tablet and searching online.

-The era of opening browsers, typing keywords and starting the online experience on Google has begun is ending.
+The era of opening browsers, typing keywords and starting the online experience on Google is disappearing.
+It is happening slower than most headlines might indicate, as ChatGPT still sees a fraction of searches compared to traditional Google, but it is happening nonetheless.

-Search in 2025 has evolved into something far more sophisticated and, frankly, more challenging for place branding and marketing organisations trying to get noticed.
-Today's search experience is conversational, contextual, and happening just about everywhere – traditional search, large language models, chat forums and across social media.
+Online search has evolved into something far more sophisticated and, frankly, more challenging for place branding and marketing organisations trying to get noticed.
+Today's search experience is conversational, contextual, and happening just about everywhere, from traditional search and LLMs to chat forums and across social media.

-This evolution requires new strategies for places to remain visible and relevant to executives and talent.
+This requires places to investigate new strategies for remaining visible and relevant to executives, talent, and buyers.
 Actionable steps to take include:

-3. Adding FAQ sections for AI-friendly content formats
+3. Adding comprehensive FAQ sections to your website.

 We break it down below.

-Here is what we know about how search has fundamentally changed.
 It is no longer just about matching keywords to content.
-AI now interprets intent, delivers personalized results, and increasingly provides answers without requiring users to visit websites at all.
+AI now interprets intent, delivers personalised results, and increasingly provides answers without requiring users to visit websites at all.

-When a potential investor searches for "best locations for tech startups," or a software engineer researches "cities with best work-life balance," they might get their answer from an AI overview that summarizes multiple sources, or from a LinkedIn discussion thread, or from a TikTok video—without ever visiting your carefully optimized website.
+When a potential investor searches for "best locations for tech startups," or a software engineer researches "cities with best work-life balance," they might get their answer from an AI overview that summarises multiple sources, or from a LinkedIn discussion thread, or from a Reddit discussion, all without ever visiting your carefully optimized website.

-Paid search faces similar disruption.
-AI-generated summaries now dominate the top of search results, pushing traditional ads below the fold.
-This creates a double challenge: increased competition for fewer visible ad spots (driving up costs) and audience fragmentation as searches spread across multiple platforms.
+Paid search faces similar disruption, with estimates showing click-through rates falling by 8%-10% due to AI Overviews pushing traditional ads out of the way.
+This creates a double challenge: increased competition for fewer visible ad spots (driving up costs) and audience fragmentation as search spreads across multiple platforms.

 Search optimisation in the AI-era

-It’s important to note that achieving top search rankings with traditional SEO often lays the foundation for AEO and GEO success.
-Content that earns high organic positions is already well-optimized for quality, relevance, and authority—the same factors that AI-driven answer engines prioritize when citing and summarizing information.
+Regardless of which XEO term you use, it is important to note that achieving top search rankings with traditional SEO often lays the foundation for AEO and GEO success.
+Content that earns high organic positions is already well-optimised for quality, relevance, and authority, the same factors that AI-driven answer engines prioritise when citing and summarising information.

-In other words, if you’re excelling at SEO, you are better positioned to have your content excerpted in answer boxes, featured snippets, and AI-generated responses, giving you visibility not just to searchers, but to the intelligent engines shaping user journeys today.
+In other words, if you’re excelling at SEO, you are better positioned to have your content excerpted in answer boxes, featured snippets, and AI-generated responses.
+This is one reason why large brands are coming back to SEO (and seeing it more broadly) after the initial enthusiasm over AEO/GEO.

 Practical steps for place marketing teams